 - A combination of any of these measures.

 The university will maintain Supportive Measures provided to the Complainant or Respondent as confidential to the extent that maintaining such confidentiality would not impair the university’s ability to provide the Supportive Measures.

 All members of the Carnegie Mellon community may seek support and access resources on and off-campus that are available at no cost.
-The Office of Title IX Initiatives can assist individuals in accessing these resources or individuals may contact the departments or organizations directly.
+The Office for Institutional Equity and Title IX can assist individuals in accessing these resources or individuals may contact the departments or organizations directly.

 Some of these resources are designated as confidential.
 Other resources provide support, but may need to involve the Title IX Coordinator and/or the University Police Department.
 Regardless of whether the university determines that Prohibited Conduct occurred, the university will offer resources or assistance to Complainants, Respondents, witnesses, and other impacted community members after receiving notice of alleged Prohibited Conduct.
 The university will also assist those individuals in identifying and contacting external law enforcement agencies and community resources, when desired by the individual.